 First the Aquasana, by far the very best basic filter available.
 A two-stage shower filter that uses a combination of copper-zinc oxidation media and coconut shell carbon to reduce 91% of the chlorine in your water, and also reduces synthetic chemicals and enhances pH balance.
 This means that you’ll be able to enjoy the health and cosmetic benefits of showering in clean water, significant reduction of exposure to toxic chemicals while benefiting from softer skin and healthier hair.
 The Aquasana filter cartridges last 6 months or 10,000 gallons, this filter allows you to shower in the healthiest water for the best value.

-Second is a shower filter with the ability to remove Fluoride. this filter utilizes a aluminum resin to remove Fluoride, Arsenic, Heavy Metals and Chlorine.
+Second, the Apex has the ability to remove Fluoride.
+This filter utilizes activated Alumina to remove Fluoride, Arsenic, Heavy Metals and Chlorine.
 Fluoridation has become common place in most city municipal water treatment.

 Most people know not to drink tap water, but what they fail to realize is showering in unfiltered water is 10 times worse than drinking it.